spannerci/spanner-examples/README.md

     - $ACCESS_TOKEN
 ```

-And since our [test scripts](#test-scripts) run directly from the virtual environment (which is Linux-based), if needed, we can reference them as any normal linux environment variable, for example:
+And since our [test scripts](#test-scripts) run directly from the virtual environment (which is Linux-based), if needed, they can be referenced as any normal linux environment variable, for example:

 ```python
 os.environ['DB_NAME']